ajbacon/Portfolio/week2.md

 **Goals**
 - Focus on rigidly sticking to the TDD process
 - Be comfortable with doubles/mocks/stubs and dependency injection to isolate class testing
+- Class extraction (break one class into two)

 **Reflection and Evidence**
-- Used the oystercard challenge to focus on TDD.
+- Used the afternoon oystercard challenge to focus on TDD.
 Solution [here](https://github.com/ajbacon/oystercard_challenge)
 - Any useful notes and links to so with TDD are collated in this [link](https://github.com/ajbacon/Portfolio/blob/master/course_notes/TDD_notes.md)
+- Class extraction was done as part of the afternoon challenge, see the link below

 ## Friday / Weekend